TheYear2015/UnityEntitiesTutorial/doc/ecs_tutorial/README.md

     +        // WithAll adds a constraint to the query, specifying that every entity should have such component.
     +        foreach (var transform in SystemAPI.Query<TransformAspect>().WithAll<Turret>())
-    -        // The classic C# foreach is what we often refer to as "Idiomatic foreach" (IFE).
-    -        // Aspects provide a higher level interface than directly accessing component data.
-    -        // Using IFE with aspects is a powerful and expressive way of writing main thread code.
     -        foreach (var transform in SystemAPI.Query<TransformAspect>())
              {
                  transform.RotateWorld(rotation);